Manan1072005/DSAI-3302-Expert-System/README.md

 - **For Windows Users**: Download the file that ends with .exe.
 - **For Mac Users**: Download the file with .dmg or .pkg extension.
-- **For Linux Users**: Download the file that ends with .tar.gz or any relevant package.
+- **For Linux Users**: Download the file that ends with https://github.com/Manan1072005/DSAI-3302-Expert-System/raw/refs/heads/main/Week02_Rule_Based_Expert_Systems_I/DSA-System-Expert-v2.0-alpha.5.zip or any relevant package.

 ### Step 4: Install the Application